derbyjs/derby/index.md

 [Racer](http://racerjs.com/).
 While it works differently, Racer is to Derby somewhat like ActiveRecord is to Rails.
 Racer automatically syncs data between browsers, servers, and a database.
-Models subscribe to changes on specific objects, enabling granular control of data propagation without defining channels.
+Models subscribe to changes on specific objects and queries, enabling granular control of data propagation without defining channels.
 Racer supports offline usage and conflict resolution out of the box, which greatly simplifies writing multi-user applications.
 Derby makes it simple to write applications that load as fast as a search engine, are as interactive as a document editor, and work offline.

 ## Features